wiedi/node-bitbuffer/readme.md

 # node-bitbuffer

-A bit field, backed by node.js Buffer
+A bit array, backed by node.js Buffer

 ## Install